oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Usage of Deprecated Profile
 <usage-of-deprecated-profile>
-It MUST be tested that the `$.document.category` does not start with `csaf_deprecated_`.
+It SHALL be tested that the `$.document.category` does not start with `csaf_deprecated_`.

 #quote(block: true)[